EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 [1.a.
 Assignment One](#1a)

-This Assignment is on Chest X-Ray Medical Diagnosis with Deep Learning
+This Assignment is on Chest X-Ray Medical Diagnosis with

  The following topics can be learnt from this Assignment: